discrete-notes/discrete-notes.github.io/_posts/2020-09-15-patterns-story-2.md

 I was quite depressed to discover that I had worked all this weeks in vain, and José (Correa) told me something like: "It's actually good news: if people have already answered our questions, it means that we have good questions and that's the most important part."
-(At the time I was completely convinced, that this was good news!)
+(At the time I was not completely convinced that this was good news!)

 In the end, we could strengthen our results in various ways